wavded/www/content/post/promises.md

 ## Callbacks to promises

-Given this basic knowledge of promises, let’s take a look at a familiar asynchronous Node callback:
+Given this basic knowledge of promises, let's take a look at a familiar asynchronous Node callback:

 ```js
 readFile(function (err, data) {